Types of Rates & Charges

 State charges

-The Emergency Management Fire and Rescue Levy (EMFRL) is a compulsory fee collected by council on behalf of the Queensland Government.
+The Emergency Management Levy (EML) is a compulsory fee collected by council on behalf of the Queensland Government.

-The Emergency Management Fire and Rescue Levy replaces the former Urban Fire Levy and will be charged in addition to the Rural Fire Levy to applicable outlying properties serviced by the Rural Fire Brigades.
+The Emergency Management Levy replaces the former Urban Fire Levy and will be charged in addition to the Rural Fire Levy to applicable outlying properties serviced by the Rural Fire Brigades.
 This change was effective from 1 January 2014.

-The EMFRL goes towards providing voluntary service brigades with the financial resources to acquire and maintain fire fighting equipment and to qualify for state government subsidies.
+The EML goes towards providing voluntary service brigades with the financial resources to acquire and maintain fire fighting equipment and to qualify for state government subsidies.

-From 1 January 2014 all Queensland households will pay Emergency Management Fire and Rescue Levy, even if they have never paid a Fire Levy in the past.
+From 1 January 2014 all Queensland households will pay Emergency Management Levy, even if they have never paid a Fire Levy in the past.

 This ensures a more sustainable funding base for emergency services and provides a response service to the community for a wide range of emergencies including floods, cyclones, storms, fire and accidents.

-For more information visit the Queensland Fire and Emergency Services website.
+For more information visit the Queensland Emergency Management Levy webpage.